Chapter Twenty: Emergence

 No one spoke for a moment.

-The blanket shifted on her shoulders as she exhaled.
+The blanket shifted on Leena's shoulders as she exhaled.
 She picked up her mug again and took a sip without looking away from him.

 "Okay," she said.